Menard Canada: proving “going local” can be good for everyone involved

 When it comes to finding the best people for a job, sometimes you don’t need to look any further than the people in your community.
 That’s what ground improvement specialist Menard Canada believes.

-As a leader and innovator in the Canadian geotechnical construction industry for almost 50 years, Menard Canada has experience working with a variety of clients in industrial, oil and gas, mining and government sectors, among others.
+With almost 50 years' experience in the Canadian geotechnical construction industry, Menard Canada has worked with a variety of clients in industrial, oil and gas, mining and government sectors, among others.
 While Menard Canada is part of the international civil engineering and contract firm Soletanche Freyssinet, the local company believes one of the best ways to get a job done well is to hire from the community they’re working in.

 “Menard Canada is a unique company,” explains Gilles Costa, director west division of Menard Canada.
 “In our Richmond office, our core staff are local people.
 Some are previous co-op students and graduates from the University of British Columbia (UBC) and British Columbia Institute of Technology (BCIT).”